How to Prequalify for a Home Loan as a First-Time Buyer | 2024

 3. Lender’s assessment

-Using the personal finance details provided, the lender will assess your creditworthiness and calculate a tentative loan amount you might be eligible to borrow.
+Using the personal finance details provided, the underwriter will assess your creditworthiness and calculate a tentative loan amount you might be eligible to borrow.
 This assessment might also include discussions about possible mortgage options, loan terms, and the types of interest rates available (fixed rates vs. variable rates).

 4. Receive a prequalification letter